Living in Wigan

 Is Wigan a good place to live?

-What schools are in Wigan?
+What are the schools in Wigan like?

-What is the transport like in Wigan?
+What is the average house price in Wigan?

 Where does this data come from?